 Brockwood was, and still is, a central part of K's legacy, and so, being further moved by what he had said, I offered to help with the study centre's funding.
 This allowed KFT to proceed with the project.
-K later told me, Never give your capital away.
+K later told me, Never give your capital away; to which I replied, "Some has gone, but there is enough left to live on."

 K was involved in choosing the site, the architect and some of the materials to be used.
 Of greatest importance, he made several statements about the intention of the place, what should happen there and its atmosphere.
 Among other things, he said: You must plan fifty years ahead.
 One of the most remarkable statements on this subject appears as Appendix 2 on pg.
-96.
+97.